grafana/plugin-tools/docusaurus/docs/introduction/plugin-lifecycle.md

 ## Loading plugins

+Plugins are loaded either when Grafana starts up or when a plugin has been installed/uninstalled during runtime.

-Understanding the different phases involved when Grafana is starting a plugin may help you better understand plugin usage and to debug any unexpected behavior during loading.
+Understanding the different phases involved when Grafana is loading a plugin may help you better understand plugin usage and troubleshoot any unexpected behavior, such as why a certain plugin is not marked as installed in the plugins catalog and/or for use within Grafana even though you've installed it.
+You can check the [Grafana server log](https://grafana.com/docs/grafana/latest/troubleshooting/#troubleshoot-with-logs) for any unexpected errors or details related to loading a plugin.
+In addition, you can enable even more details by changing the [log level to debug](https://grafana.com/docs/grafana/latest/setup-grafana/configure-grafana/#log).

 All plugins are initialized either when Grafana starts up or when a plugin has been installed/uninstalled during runtime.